-IMPACT: Low- to moderate-income owners of homes in enterprise zones are the intended beneficiaries of these provisions, which are also intended to create spillover benefits for neighborhoods with poverty rates of 20 percent or more.
-Presently, there are no beneficiaries of these tax abatements and none are projected for the FY 2012 to FY 2015 period.
+IMPACT: Low- to moderate-income owners of homes in enterprise zones are the intended beneficiaries of these provisions, which are also expected to create spillover benefits for neighborhoods with poverty rates of 20 percent or more.
+Presently, there are no beneficiaries of these tax abatements and none are projected for the FY 2014 to FY 2017 period.